HosnaJabbari/DinoKnot/README.md

             -n, --hotspot_num and --r1 --r2 should not be used together

+            --method_num forces the program to only run a specfic method.
+The details of each method can be found in the paper.
+We do not advise users to change this argument as it is mainly for internal usage.

             --hotspot_only does not run the actual HFold_interacting main program.
 This tells the program to generate restricted structures and write to the provided file.
 Usually used for large sequences and need to split it up and run it independently with an outside script